grafi-tt/sayhisort/README.md

 * find the index `j` such in `xs[i] <= ys[j]` by binary searching `ys`, and
 * rotate `xs[i:]` and `ys[:j]`.

 The computational complexity is still linear, since the algorithm is used only if the number of unique keys is small.
-In practice, however, in-place merge algorithm can be slow.
+In practice, however, in-place merge algorithm can be a bit slow.
 Sayhisort avoids any pre-allocated buffer, so it resorts to in-place merge in many case.
-Therefore SayhiSort doesn't
+Therefore it shows mediocre peformance on `RandomFewKeys` benchmark.

 ### Sorting short sequences